truj/midica/README.md

 - [Chapter 4](http://www.midica.org/tutorial-4.html)
 - [Chapter 5](http://www.midica.org/tutorial-5.html)

-A first example of a complete song can be found in the [examples directory](examples/).
-There will be more in the future.
+Examples of complete songs can be found in the [examples directory](examples/).

 In this Readme one short example shall be enough: